 Asking questions is the key to making sure you get the coverage you need from your policy and don’t wind up with any nasty surprises after you are locked into the policy.
 Health insurance is a major purchase, so do your research and ensure that your hard-earned money is buying you the coverage you need.

-Living healthy is important.
+Living healthy is essential.
 Not only can it help you live a longer, more fulfilling life, but it can help save you money on insurance in the long run.
 As fall begins, the weather is getting cooler, flu season is starting, and the holidays are coming up.
 How do you stay healthy?
 We have some tips:

-By keeping these tips in mind, you will be well on your way to staying healthy for the rest of this fall season!
+With these tips in mind, you will be well on your way to staying healthy for the rest of this fall season!

 Don Westerfeld 10/25/2013 1:02:00 PMContinue Reading